hypered/thebacknd/README.md

 the binary cache after building the toplevel, than to pull from it within the virtual machines.

-Note: The current proof-of-concept passes the read-only credentials to the virtual machine using the cloud-init user-data mechanism.
-This is easily readable by any code running in the virtual machine, so a better mechanism should be used.
-Unfortunately this would involve adding another state to the service.
+Note: The credentials can be retrieved from within the virtual machine by the `system-input` script.
+It writes them in a file called `system-input.json` after downloading them using a one-time-url.
+The one-time-url is passed to the virtual machine using the cloud-init user-data mechanism. `system-input` is called by `update-system`.

 # Usage